RiwRiwara/BowmanSmasher/readme.md

-This is 2D Adventure game.
+This is 2D Adventure game.\n
-made by java.
+made by java and use IntelliJ Build.